BlvckAlienz/seamount-io/README.md

 ## 🚨 Important Note About Transaction Fees

 All transaction fees on the Seamount platform are paid in USDS stablecoin.
-Users should always maintain a small balance of USDS (minimum 5 USDS recommended) to cover transaction fees, even when working with other assets.
+Users should always maintain a small balance of USDS (minimum 5 USDS recommended) to cover transaction fees, even when working with other assets.# Deployment trigger